The Recover Tab & RecoverAssist

 - Download Driver packs will download a recommended driver pack.
 The drivers will be automatically downloaded and added to the media during the media creation stage.

 4. Add files/folders

 The next step allows you to add files and folders to the bootable recovery media.
 The files and folders will be added to the UserFiles folder in the root of your recovery image.
 (Z:\UserFiles).
 You can also add drivers that you do not want to be loaded when the system boots.

 The next step displays a list of troublshooting and support tools to choose from.
 The applications you select will be added to your recovery media and made available during a recovery.

 6. Select boot media

 This step selects the type of bootable media to be used.
 You can select from the following media options:

 This option will detect the optical drive on your computer and ask you to select the drive containing the media to be written to.

 This option will create the recovery image on a bootable, removable drive.
 A warning will advise that the removable drive will be formatted before it is written to.
 This means everything currently on the drive will be deleted.

-This option will create the recovery environment as an ISO image.
+This option will create an ISO image.
 Although the saved ISO image is not on a bootable media, it has two uses: